frankgreco/terraform-provider-edge/docs/resources/firewall_ruleset.md

 ### Optional

+- **default_logging** (Boolean) Turn on logging for this rule.
+These rotated logs can be found in /var/log/messages on your router.
 - **description** (String) A human readable description for this ruleset.
 - **rule** (Block Set) (see [below for nested schema](#nestedblock--rule))